RS2002/Discriminatory-Food-Delivery/README.md

 The next version of this work will be published at [FFD](https://github.com/RS2002/FFD), where we also implement a more stable version of this Double-PDF work as a benchmark.

-**Article:** Zijian Zhao, Sen Li*, "Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework" (under review, Transportation Research: Part C)
+**Article:** Zijian Zhao, Sen Li*, "Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework" (under review)

 **Acknowledgement:** Some parts of the code is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).